KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ## Introduction

-When we drive, we use our eyes to decide where to go.
-The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
+When you drive, you use your eyes to observe your surroundings.
+The lines on the road show you where the lanes are, and they act as a constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

 ## How I did it